 Just because you passionately believe something, that doesn’t mean others will share them.
 That’s why you should never include ANY personal quotes in an email signature.
 EVER!

 Any successful company doesn’t want to come into disrepute because an employee is promoting a certain political party or their religious beliefs in their signature.
 Personal quotes are distracting, cause clutter and are totally inappropriate for business communications.
 It doesn’t matter if the email was sent from a mobile: said quote can still leave a bad taste and have a very negative impact on a brand’s reputation.

 For more information on why you shouldn’t use personal quote in email signatures, visit this blog post.

 If a person is checking their emails on a mobile, they don’t have the time to read reams of text and the equivalent of a dissertation.
 The average time people spend reading a message on a mobile is considerably less than on desktop devices.
 If they want to contact you off of the back of an email, they want to be able to do it quickly.
 Therefore, having your phone number, email address, fax, Skype ID, personal Twitter and office address just makes things too confusing.

 The best mobile email signatures keep contact details to a minimum, making it easy for recipients to get in contact ASAP.
 We recommend using the following:

 As you can see, it is in your company’s best interest to make sure that your email signature looks great across all types of devices.
-With Exclaimer, you can ensure that all mobile devices that send email will have full HTML signatures, maintaining your professional image wherever the message has been sent from.
-Whether your employees are using a smartphone or a tablet, dedicated email signature management solutions from Exclaimer guarantee that every mobile device will use the same high-quality signature that you use for emails company-wide.
+With Exclaimer, you can ensure all mobile devices that send email will have full HTML signatures.
+These will maintain your professional image wherever the message has been sent from.